 While it’s true that most Chinese can read pinyin, if you give a native speaker a pinyin text, they will find it very difficult to understand.

-This is partly because Chinese contains so many homophones (words that are pronounced the same), and it can be difficult to understand which word is intended just from the pinyin.
+This is partly because there are so many Chinese homophones (words that are pronounced the same), and it can be difficult to understand which word is intended just from the pinyin.

 For example, if you see bù written in pinyin, how do you know whether it is supposed to be 不, 步, 部, or 布, all of which have exactly the same pronunciation but very different meanings?